 The SCRA, formerly known as the Soldiers’ and Sailors’ Civil Relief Act, is a federal law enacted in 2003, that restricts or limits actions against military personnel currently serving on active duty.
-The Act was designed to allow active duty service members, and especially those who are deployed, to “devote their entire energy to the defense needs of the Nation.”
+The Act was designed to ease the financial burden for active-duty service members, active reservists, and active Guard—especially those who are deployed.

 The Servicemembers Civil Relief Act includes protections and provisions which cover:

 - Credit card interest rates (capped at 6%)

 - Suspension of professional liability insurance

 - Right to continue to vote at state, federal and local levels

 - Protection again default judgments